 Blood pressure problems don’t always cause symptoms.
 If you are not sure what your blood pressure is, you can visit a pharmacy to have it checked.

-If you have high blood pressure and want to talk to a provider about which medication is right for you, you can speak with a K Health doctor right from our HIPAA-approved app.
+If you have high blood pressure and want to talk to a provider about which medication is right for you, you can speak with a K Health clinician right from our app.

 Frequently Asked Questions